Eli415/sandbox/README.md

 Best code sandbox ever

 What it does:
-- succeeds if there's a pull request body text "Testing Done... something" (case insensitive)
+- succeeds if there's a pull request description or issue with text: "Testing Done... something" (case insensitive)
 - on pull request, thank contibuter